bsaichary/Azure-Linux-VM-Creation-setup-selfhost-agent-detail-guide/README.md

-# Azure-Linux-Virtual-Machine-Creation-detail-guide
+# Azure-Linux-Virtual-Machine-Creation-Detailed-Guide
-This Repo guides you through each step using images with markups of how to create a linux virtual machine in Azure portal.
+This Repo guides you through each step using images with markups for creating a linux virtual machine in Azure portal. and also guides you how to login to the virtual machine using ssh key from your local command prompt or git.

 ## **Let's get started**